 Developing fish consumption advisories depends on sampling and analysis of fish.
-The Office of Environmental Health Hazard Assessment (OEHHA) acknowledges the contribution of information from the following entities: the State Water Resources Control Board (SWRCB), the California Department of Fish and Wildlife and its analytical resources, the Moss Landing Marine Laboratories and the Water Pollution Control Laboratory.
-Data were obtained from the California Environmental Data Exchange Network (http://www.ceden.us/AdvancedQueryTool).
-The map was created using ArcMap (10.3) from Environmental Systems Resource Institute (ESRI, Redlands, California).
+The Office of Environmental Health Hazard Assessment (OEHHA) acknowledges the contribution of information from the following entities: the East Bay Regional Park District, the State Water Resources Control Board (SWRCB), the California Department of Fish and Wildlife (CDFW) and its analytical resources, the Moss Landing Marine Laboratories and the Water Pollution Control Laboratory.
+Data were obtained from the East Bay Regional Park District and the California Environmental Data Exchange Network (http://ceden.waterboards.ca.gov/AdvancedQueryTool).
+The map was created using ArcMap (10.5) from Environmental Systems Resource Institute (ESRI, Redlands, California).